Restaurant Insurance in Missouri

 Equipment Breakdown

 Covers mechanical and electrical failure of commercial kitchen equipment.
 Kansas City BBQ operations with custom smokers, pits, and specialized equipment face unique breakdown risks that standard policies may not adequately value.
+Also covers food spoilage when refrigeration or freezer equipment fails — a critical protection for restaurants that can lose thousands in inventory overnight.

 • Ice storm freezes HVAC — kitchen down for 4 days